We are a non-profit society dedicated to nurturing meaningful connections for all parents, caregivers, and children.

 Party Policy: Unfortunately, we are not equipped to run birthday parties.
 If you would like to celebrate your child’s birthday during our drop in program, please speak to a staff member in advance.

-Snack Policy: Snacks are provided through donations from families who attend our drop in program.
-Snacks are made available between 10am and 12pm.
+Snack Policy: Snacks are made available between 10am and 12pm.
 Parents/caregivers may bring snacks for their own children, but please do not share these snacks without parental consent.
 Please clean up immediately after your child finishes eating.
 We do not allow snacks containing nuts.

 Supervision Policy: Parents and caregivers are responsible for the supervision of their child/children at all times.
 Staff are to verbally inform parents/ caregivers when supervision is required.
 An exception to this is when the safety of a child is threatened.